When It Hurts So Bad You Can’t Stand It

 Of course, felt needs can be exactly what they appear on the surface.
 The person buying exercise equipment simply wants to promote better health.
 At the same time, felt needs can be symptoms of a deeper problem.

-So the next time you’re planning a church event, ask yourself what felt need it addresses.
-And if attendance skyrockets, it’s likely you hit the mother lode.
+So the next time you’re planning a church event, ask yourself what felt need it addresses and form your promotional message around it.
+If attendance skyrockets, it’s likely you hit the mother lode.

 Want to know more about planning church events that are successful?
 Check out my book: Elements of Internal Church Marketing.